erikvanmechelen/wind/manuscript/28openings.md

 A Bud – Ser
 F Tri – Hold

-A strange opening that Frederico and I debated even including in a manual such as this.
-It is trusting of Russia but not of Italy.
+A strange opening that is trusting of Russia but not of Italy.

+I debated even including in a manual such as this.
+Why then?

 In a speculative continuation, however, an Austro-Italian pairing that started with the Hungarian Houseboat and the Tyrolia Attack could dislodge and disband the Trieste fleet while disguising their partnership with Italian A Ven – Tri and A Tyr S Ven – Tri.

 This way, the partnership trades the Austrian fleet for a future Austrian army to join a dangerous corps of red troops wreaking havoc in the Balkans.

 ## Southern Hedgehog

 A Vie – Gal
 A Bud – Ser
 F Tri – Ven

-I received a letter once from a mysterious address (always a new one when from Frederico), but I could not believe the game it described.
-Frederico had played the Southern Hedgehog.
-I chalked it up to failed negotiations, but perhaps Mr. Barbosa had taken over his consciousness for Spring 1901.
-It was the only explanation.

-All things being equal, the Southern Hedgehog is a good opening:
+All things being equal (there are no allies in sight!), the Southern Hedgehog is a good opening:

 A Vie – Gal bounces a Russian A War – Gal.

 A Bud – Ser prepares to collect the neutral supply center.

 F Tri – Ven breaks up the Tyrolian Attack.
 As a reminder…

 Italy:
 A Ven – Tyr
 A Rom – Ven
 F Nap – ION

 Italy would end up with A Tyr and A Rom prior to Fall 1901 instead of A Tyr and A Ven both adjacent to Trieste.

-The downside of course is that Italy has not played like this and the thrust into Ven makes it difficult to work together in the opening, when Frederico suggests Italy and Austria *must* align their interests.
+The downside of course is that Italy has not played like this and the thrust into Ven makes it difficult to work together in the opening, where Italy and Austria arguably *must* align their interests.

 A further downside is that without F Tri – Alb, there is no chance at Greece.

 ## The Splits (England)

 F Edi – NWG
 F Lon – ENG
 A Lvp – Yor/Edi/Wal

 Why not?
 Such an opening displays confidence in several ways.

 The first: A confidence bordering on arrogance that the North Sea need not be occupied in 1901.

 The second: To sail south into the English Channel without the backup of F Edi – NTH seems eclectic.
 It does serve a purpose, however.
 In the event the fleet bounces with French F Bre – ENG, England may order F Lon – NTH in Fall 1901 and open London for a build (which he will get from F NWG – Nor.
 (It must be said that the variety of tricks to be played against Germany are forfeited without F NTH.)

 Meanwhile, what is done with the army is suggestive.
 A Lvp – Yor for flexibility.
 A Lvp – Wal to prepare for the possibility of a convoy to the European mainland.
 A Lvp – Edi for a convoy to Norway.
 These subtleties are not to be overlooked nor undersold.
-Frederico, when opening with The Splits, was often keen to lay the opening scenes of narratives that would unfold, usually in his favor, as the game progressed into 1902 and beyond.

 ## Western (England)

 F Edi – Cly
 F Lon – ENG
 A Lvp – Wal

-I must confess when Frederico wrote me about this opening my first thought was I must have drunk too much the prior evening, and my second thought was that I’d misread it.

-No and no. Clyde really was the destination of the Edinburgh fleet.
+You have not overdrunk the wine.
+Clyde really is the destination of the Edinburgh fleet.
 On its way to NAO or IRI in Fall to get a jump on a French campaign.

-In the game in question, Frederico also managed to land an army in Belgium with F ENG C Wal – Bel, while France defended Brest and therefore could not place a new fleet there.
+Maybe you can manage to land an army in Belgium with F ENG C Wal – Bel, while France defends Brest and therefore cannot place a new fleet there in Winter.

-A second English army arrived on the mainland in 1902.
-Once France was done away with, England continued into the Mediterranean, and Germany pressed into Scandinavia and Russia.
+A second English army arrives on the mainland in 1902.
+Once France is done away with, England continues into the Mediterranean, and Germany presses into Scandinavia and Russia.

-What happened, you ask?
-Did Frederico manage to get the best of the German and solo this game, too?
-If you have to ask…

 ## Southern (England)

 F Edi – NTH
 F Lon – ENG
 A Lvp – Yor/Wal

-When Mr. Barbosa was at the reins, a common opening indeed.

-Mr. Barbosa, ever the straight-shooter, nevertheless occasionally used the Southern Opening as a feint in a delayed English-French combination against Germany.
+Occasionally to be used as a feint in a delayed English-French combination against Germany.

 ## Northern (England)

 F Edi – NWG
 F Lon – NTH
 A Lvp – Yor/Edi/Wal

 Quiet and flexible, allowing supported moves or convoys into Norway, for starters.
 If the French is onside, England can seize Saint Petersburg by Fall 1902 without concerns of the Frenchman moving in the Irish side door.

-The additional northern fleet has multiple other benefits, mentioned previously in discussions from Russia’s perspective.
+The additional northern fleet has multiple other benefits, mentioned shortly in discussions from Russia’s perspective.

 The first is that it can meddle with Germany in either of Holland or Denmark.
-The Danish Croissant, made famous by Frederico, involves the Russian boldly claiming he is going F BOT – BAL (angry with the German over a potential bounce in Sweden) and tipping off England to this plan.
+The Danish Croissant involves the Russian boldly claiming he is going F BOT – BAL (angry with the German over a potential bounce in Sweden) and tipping off England to this plan.
 When the German attempts to bounce Russia with F Den – BAL, Russia instead plays F BOT – Swe and England swoops in with F NTH – Den.

 England could also use NTH to head off a German Jutland Gambit by bouncing German F Den – SKA with F NTH – SKA.
 (If the German is *actually* going for this and the English player should like to punish him, F NTH – Den prevents the build with the oncoming A Kie – Den.)
 Merely bouncing in SKA could still see England and Germany work together since England could argue he wanted to improve his position against Russia.

 A second and perhaps more common use of the fleet in NTH is that it allows the English player to reliably make gestures to France or Germany with regard to Belgium.

 ## Atlantic, The Vineyard (France)

-ATLANTIC, THE VINEYARD

 F Bre – MAO
 A Mar – Bur
 A Par – Gas

 The Vineyard gives the French player substantive chances to gain Portugal and Spain while also affecting Belgium’s outcome.

 ## Atlantic, Gascony Variation (France)

 F Bre – MAO
 A Mar – Spa
 A Par – Gas

-A quiet opening that Frederico gradually inclined me towards.
+A quiet opening I've gradually become inclined towards.
 If France is the target, a fleet build in Bre (or even in Mar) can transpose into a French convoy from, say, Gascony or Picardy, into Wales or Liverpool in 1902 or 1903.

 Certainly, a French player can have a good game powering through into the German homeland with English naval help (or even an English army convoyed into Belgium or Holland), but the English/French combination is somewhat in favor of England as the game stretches on.

 ## English Attack (France)

 F Bre – ENG
 A Mar – Spa
 A Par – Bur

 If your plan is to attack England, why not get started early?
 The English will often not risk bouncing in ENG–having better things to do–and perhaps you’ve even tipped him off that Russia is ordering A Mos – StP, so he better play F Edi – NWG and F Lon – NTH to ensure he can pick up Norway.

 One path to a solo victory is to see the English decline early, and to ensure the French pieces are better positioned than the German’s to collect the spoils.
 From there, perhaps Russia is inclined to assist in the dismantling of Germany.
 With good timing, Austria or Turkey will be poised to attack Russia just as the anti-German campaign kicks off such that your French armies decisively gain the German homeland.

 ## Atlantic, Maginot Variation (France)

 F Bre – MAO
 A Mar – Bur
 A Par S Mar – Bur

 This approach ensure the French have a say in Belgium (even if the Frenchman doesn’t prefer it for himself) and a good chance to collect Portugal and Spain.

-“Don’t be too eager to collect Belgium in 1901,” Frederico warned.
+Don’t be too eager to collect Belgium in 1901.
+But if you can steamroll to six and beyond against weak opponents, that's fine as well.

-Then, Mr. Barbosa, the next day, “If you can steamroll into Belgium for six units in 1901, then you are well on your way to a solo!”

-It was not often I caught Mr. Barbosa so boisterous.
-Perhaps it was something he ate.
-As such, I sided with Frederico on the Belgium question.
-I was happy to own it, but only if I also had a partnership established with either of England or Germany.
+I am generally happy to own it, but only if I also have a partnership established with either of England or Germany.

 ## Dutch, Burgundy Variation (Germany)

 F Kie – Hol
 A Ber – Kie
 A Mun – Bur

 Not preferred by Frederico nor myself, however useful to feint the desire for three builds, or, indeed, the actual total acquisition of six centers by year’s end 1901.